Tickets, tables going fast for MSHOF Final Four celebration

-We are in the 75th year of so-called March Madness, which means we are, in Super Bowl terms, about to watch Final Four LXXV.
+We are in the 77th year of so-called March Madness, which means we are, in Super Bowl terms, about to watch Final Four LXXVII.

-Do the math and you know that 300 (CCC) teams will have taken part in the Final Four — only one (I) from Mississippi.
+Do the math and you know that 304 (CCC) teams have taken part in the Final Four — only one (I) from Mississippi.
 In 1996, Richard Williams, a former volunteer junior high coach, took the Mississippi State Bulldogs to The Meadowlands, just outside of New York City.

 State’s remarkable run to the Final Four remains a highlight of my nearly half century of covering this state’s sports scene.
 In retrospect, those Bulldogs were a most unlikely Final Four team.